What better way to get children to connect with nature than to take the classroom outdoors!

 Last but not least, kids love our outdoor classrooms!
 Father Nature can help make learning about nature and healthy living into a rich interactive experience that will stay with your pupils all their lives.
 PS.
 They also love the Father Nature milk float which carries all our tools and staff!

 How much space will we need?

 Father Nature can build to whatever vision or space you have, be it large or very small.
 Our landscape designer Crispin Swayne will work closely with the school to make the very best use of what space you have available.

 How much time will we have to commit?

 Does your school have a green fingered teacher amongst the staff?
-If not, don’t panic as Father Nature offers your staff free training once a month for a year at our Teaching garden at Max Roach Playground in Brixton.
+If not, don’t panic as Father Nature offers your staff free training once a month for a year at your school or one of our other growing sites.
 Hands on learning includes seasonal planning, sowing, planting, harvesting, wildlife awareness and composting know-how.

 Your trained staff can bring their knowledge back to the classroom to share with the children and other teachers to devise fun outside projects including garden maintenance.
 Other ways to share and enjoy care of the garden is to introduce an After school Gardening club.
 We find that ‘Planting Parties’ or ‘Gardening Days’ and ‘Harvest Days’ where parents and carers can come into school to support their children’s growing projects are highly successful and rewarding.

 If no one teacher is available to rise to the challenge of being your school’s ‘Horticulture Hero’ then Father Nature can step in and provide a Maintenance package to ensure the outdoor areas continue to flourish.

 • Our approach is very hands on, sharing our design know-how, community engagement skills and gardening knowledge from start to finish.
 We strive to offer every schoolthe tailored help they need.